tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 explained by a weighted average of the three model.
 The weighted model is BridgePRS estimated "best" PRS

-This weighted combined PRS should be used.
+The weighted combined PRS should be used.
 The three separate PRS estimated by BridgePRS are:
-* PRS using a prior effect-size distribution from the European model -- **stage2 model**
+* PRS using a prior effect-size distribution from the European model - **stage2 model**
-* PRS using only the target (Non-European) dataset, stage 1 analysis
-  -  **stage 1 model**
+* PRS using only the target (Non-European) dataset, stage 1 analysis - **stage 1 model**
 * PRS using both stage 1 and stage  2 results - **stage1+2 model**

 Each of these 3 models are given weights corresponding to how well